What is Worldschooling? 15 Essential Facts For Families

 In actuality, you can worldschool at home, even when you’re not traveling.
 Worldschooling focuses on using experiences in the world as a basis for learning.
 But those experiences don’t have to be far from home.

 If you aren’t in a position to travel right now, look for learning opportunities in your city, like nature hikes, museums, or cultural events.
 You can also take advantage of worldschool-based online resources.

 Find travel card games that encourage learning about the world, like the Carmen San Diego card game.
+You can also check out the card game that my family and I created, called Stack The Scoops.
 Or do the activities in this fun Outdoor Family Adventure Guide.
 There are plenty of worldschool-based activities you can do at home or close to home.

 Fact #9: you don’t need to travel to worldschool

 Learning while traveling